Last Updated on October 10, 2020 by Nancie

 eBird keeps track of what species you see and when and where you see them.
 It lets you keep lists of birds you’ve seen this month or this year or for your life list.
 You can break these lists down by county, state/province, country or region of the world.
 You can alternatively enter checklists on eBird’s website, but the app makes it portable.

-The app presents you with a list of likely birds in your area.
+The app then presents you with a list of likely birds in your area.
 To go quickly to a bird on the list, enter the first few letters in the search box.
-Note: If you click on the checkmark at the bottom, you can also view all birds or birds you’ve already checked on this checklist.
+Note: Once you have at least one bird listed, if you click on the checkmark at the bottom, you can also view all birds or birds you’ve already checked on this checklist.
 This can be handy if you want to add more to a species you’ve already entered.

 To add a bird to the current checklist, click on the species name and enter the number of individual birds of that species you see.
 Or alternatively, type a number, a space and then a species name in the search box and then click on the name in the list to enter both at once.
 You can also add comments and breeding codes.

-When you are done birding in that location, you click on Review and Submit.
-This lets you look over the list so you can check that you didn’t miss anything.
-Then you answer a few quick questions about your birding session: whether the checklist is complete and includes all the birds you identified, whether you were traveling, stationary or if it was an incidental observation, how many people were in your birding group, how long you were birding, distance traveled and any comments you’d like to add.
-Then you submit it.
+When you are done birding in that location, you click on Stop and then Stop Track.
+Then review your list, set location if you didn’t do it earlier and answer a few quick questions about your birding session: whether the checklist is complete and includes all the birds you identified, whether you were traveling, stationary or if it was an incidental observation, how many people were in your birding group, how long you were birding, distance traveled and any comments you’d like to add.
+Then you submit it by clicking Submit.

 Your Birding Track

-eBird has now added the option to include your birding track on the list.
+eBird has added the option to include your birding track on the list.
+The track is turned on by default unless you turn it off when you start the list.
 The tracking option is cool.
-It’ll keep track of your distance for you and you’ll be able to see the path you followed on a map.
+It keeps track of your distance for you so you will be able to see the path you followed on a map.
+You’ll be able to see your track by clicking on the wavy map icon at the bottom of your submitted checklist next to your distance traveled.

 If you are an eBird user, this app is very handy.
 If you always have your smart phone in your pocket, you’ll always have a quick way to keep track of birds you see!